 FastCGI is one of the best caching solutions for Nginx servers.
 This server-level caching is more powerful than the general WordPress plugin cache.
 One of the issues with Nginx FastCGI with WordPress is clearing its cache.
 Open source Nginx does not have a default option to delete the FastCGI cache when the site content is updated.

-Now you already build Nginx with the FastCGI cache purge module.
+Now you have already built Nginx with the FastCGI cache purge module.
 If you have a server with multiple WordPress sites hosted, when one site content gets updated, you have to purge only on that site.
 Therefore it is useless to wipe the entire FastCGI cache directory.

 Nginx Helper is one of the good solutions to purge multi-site server FastCGI cache.
 This plugin can purge only a selected site cache.
 However, if you use FastCGI disk cache, this plugin does not work out of the box.
 You have to make a few configurations on your WordPress site as well as server level.